 The professional Certificate in Finance requires 15 s.h. of credit.
-Students must maintain a cumulative g.p.a. of at least 3.00 in work for the certificate.
+Students must earn a cumulative g.p.a. of at least 3.00 in certificate course work.
 If students have completed any of the same courses for another certificate, they must consult their advisor to ensure they earn 15 s.h. to complete the certificate program.

 The certificate is ideal for students who wish to gain specialized knowledge of financial concepts.
 Students can select courses to focus their study in specific areas of finance such as corporate finance, investments, portfolio management, and wealth management.